School Health Services

 Medications to be given at school, during school hours:

-• A completed School District of Pickens County Medication Administration Request must be on file.
+• A completed School District of Pickens County Medication Administration Permission form must be on file.

 • All over-the-counter medication must be in the original container.
-No medication will be accepted in baggies or envelopes.
+No medication will be accepted in bags or envelopes.

 • All prescription medication must be in individual pharmacy-labeled bottles and kept in the health room.